Better Training of GFlowNets with Local Credit and Incomplete Trajectories: Related Work

 \paragraph{Reinforcement Learning (RL).} RL agents typically aim to learn a reward-maximizing policy, instead of learning to sample in proportion to the reward function.
-Soft Q-learning~\citep{haarnoja2017reinforcement} introduces entropy regularization in its objective~\citep{haarnoja2018soft,Zhang2022LatentSM} and learns a stochastic energy-based policy with the log-sum-exp operator in value function updates~\citep{pan2020softmax,asadi2017alternative}.
+Soft Q-learning~\citep{haarnoja2017reinforcement} introduces entropy regularization in its objective~\citep{haarnoja2018soft,Zhang2022LatentSM} and learns a stochastic energy-based policy.
 However, it can perform badly in general (non-tree) DAGs as shown in~\citet{bengio2021flow}, since there can be a potentially large number of trajectories leading to the same terminal state, and some terminal states (corresponding to longer trajectories) may thus have exponentially more trajectories into them, which biases learning in favor of longer trajectories.
 In episodic RL settings such is the case with GFlowNets, the agent only receives a trajectory feedback at the end of each trajectory, which can hinder learning efficiency in long-horizon problems~\citep{ren2021learning}.